How to tune SQL in a system running MySQL Part 2: SQL analysis

 This time, we will show you how to analyze the SQL that was found to be a bottleneck

-There are various ways to fix the SQL, but
+There are various ways to fix SQL queries, but

-the basic idea is to use indexes appropriately.
+the basic principle is to ensure that indexes are used appropriately.

 ・What is an index?

-The most commonly used basic index structure is the B-tree index.
+The most commonly used basic index is a B-tree index.

 Introduction to B-tree indexes